techsavage18/AlgoStarter/README.md

 - Receive real-time updates on the status of your funded projects
 - Use the Algorand blockchain for fast and secure transactions
 - Verify and audit all transactions using the Algorand blockchain

+## How to Use

+To use Algostarter, follow these steps:

+1. Create an Algorand account.
+2. Fund your account with Algo tokens.
+3. Browse available projects on Algostarter.
+4. Fund projects that interest you or create your own project and raise funds.

+## Installation

+To use Algostarter, follow these steps:

+1. Clone this repository: `git clone https://github.com/techsavage18/algostarter.git`
+2. Install the required dependencies: `npm install`
+3. Start the application: `npm start`

 ## Contributing